:: C++ User Defined Literals

 operator ""_ud-suffix(Type, std::size_t)

-need to be defined.
-Where Type is one of the variant and std::size_t is the size of the string excluding the terminating null character \0.
+is the size of the string excluding the terminating null character \0

 1